Update common peer configurations and apps

 - You make changes to any configuration file not listed in the

 app.conf.
-This includes custom configuration files, such as those found in apps and add-ons like
+This includes custom configuration files, such as those found in apps and add-ons, for example

-Splunk_TA_aws, and any other configuration files in Splunk Enterprise that are not explicitly listed in
+Splunk_TA_aws, and any other configuration files in Splunk Enterprise that do not have an explicit reload trigger setting in

 - You make any of the changes to